Griffon – De Republica

 Judas Priest – Invincible Shield - 70%

-In the time between the two albums, we’ve been through pandemic, the band embarked on an 50th anniversary tour which was postpended by Richie Faulkner heart surgery and they even tried to strip down Priest’s two guitarist approach down to one.
-For the band where two guitars are such a cornerstone of their sound it was an such a dumb idea.
+In the time between the two albums, we’ve been through pandemic, the band embarked on a 50th anniversary tour which was postpended by Richie Faulkner heart surgery, and they even tried to strip down Priest’s two guitarist approach down to one.
+For a band for whom two guitars are such a cornerstone of their sound, it was a such a dumb idea.
 Especially when none of the two guitarists in the live band these days are ones that have been in the band for a long time.
-The fans revolted so massively that the plan to sack band’s live guitarist and producer Andy Sneap where then sacked.
+The fans revolted so massively that the plan to sack the band’s live guitarist and producer Andy Sneap were then sacked.

 And speaking of Sneap heaving him onboard as a producer, it’s given that the sound on the album is very much Sneap-sounding.
-That means that it’s very clean sounding and balanced much like sound on Firepower and bunch of other albums helmed by him.
+That means that it’s very clean sounding and balanced, much like the sound on Firepower and a bunch of other albums helmed by him.

-“As God Is My Witness”, “Trail By Fire” and “Crown of Horns” have a classic Judas Priest quality to them with just about all of Priest boxes checked and especially the first two will serve as strong live songs.
-“Gates of Hell” revisits band’s more melodic era eminently and as such it’s one of the highlights of the album.
-Virtually whole song is accompanied by outstanding guitar leads.
-There is that intro solo and then solo which accompanies all choruses, solo which accompanies the bridge and then there is long solo section itself.
+“As God Is My Witness”, “Trail By Fire” and “Crown of Horns” have a classic Judas Priest quality to them with just about all of Priest boxes checked, and especially the first two will serve as strong live songs.
+“Gates of Hell” revisits the band’s more melodic era eminently, and as such it’s one of the highlights of the album.
+Virtually the whole song is accompanied by outstanding guitar leads.
+There is that intro solo and then solo which accompanies all choruses, solo which accompanies the bridge and then there is the long solo section itself.
 The entire thing is basically a textbook example of Heavy Metal guitar soloing.

-Elsewhere “Sons of Thunder”, title track and “Devil in Disguise” are professionally delivered space fillers.
-The tree bonus tracks on deluxe edition are just fine, but don’t offer all that much and as such kind of live up to the idea of being bonus tracks.
+Elsewhere, “Sons of Thunder”, title track and “Devil in Disguise” are professionally delivered space fillers.
+The tree bonus tracks on the deluxe edition are just fine, but don’t offer all that much, and as such kind of live up to the idea of being bonus tracks.

 Lyrically the band uses that classic imagery, and on their nineteenth album titles like “Trail by Fire”, “Gates of Hell” and “Crown of Horns” come across as tacky.
 But perhaps that’s one of the reasons why they are referred to as Metal Gods.
 Lack of imagination or horizon broadening of lyrical themes might be tiring, but they are also one of band’s trademarks and underneath it all songs do deal with some relevant subjects.